yahoo/panoptes/docs/System_Metrics.md

 # Background

-This document defines loose conventions that we've determined for Panoptes.
+This document defines conventions that we've determined for Panoptes.
 This formalizes the approach to normalizing the varied returns from different devices into a single set of enriched metrics.
-The only _defined_ and _concrete_  standard is [DEVICE_METRICS_STATES].
+The only _defined_ and _concrete_  standard is [DEVICE_METRICS_STATES], however we recommend the following structures to maintain consistency

 ## Table of Contents